gchux/cloud-run-ssh/README.md

 This operation mode does not require any modifications to the main –ingress– application container so that you can perform tests using its default configuration.

-In order to SSH into the sidecar on a running instance, you'll need:
+In order to SSH into the sidecar in any **Cloud Run running instance**, you'll need:

 - The SSH Proxy Server: `ghcr.io/gchux/cloud-run-ssh:proxy-server-latest`
 - and the SSH client: `ghcr.io/gchux/cloud-run-ssh:client-latest`